PAJOT-Basile/Database_3D_proteins/02-Extracting_families_per_kingdom/README.md

 This folder is the first folder in which we will be executing some scripts.

 The first step is to take the names of the gene families for each Super-Kingdom we are working with and extract the correcponding files from the archive file.
-Therefore, the script `Family_extractor.py` will iterate over the lines in the archive file and compare each family name to the ones that are in the `FamiliesKINGDOM.fam` files.
+To do this, the script `Family_extractor.py` will iterate over the lines in the archive file and compare each family name to the ones that are in the `FamiliesKINGDOM.fam` files.
 > KINGDOM being the Super-Kingdom we are working with.

 It will make one file per gene family name.
 It will store the files from each Super-Kingdom in the corresponding folder (created when the script is started).

 Later, we will also add three files to this folder.
-We need to extract the `KINGDOM_sequences.mne` files from the ACNUC database.
+We need to extract the `KINGDOM_sequences.mne` files from the ACNUC database usnng the same recovery program as in step 01.
 It contains all the names of the sequences that are present in each Super-Kingdom.

 To run this script, set your working directory to this folder and write
 ```